Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Introduction

-Some AI approaches, such as Multi-Layer Perceptron (MLP) \citep{JUE12} or Convolutional Neural Networks (CNNs) \citep{SUA19b, KRI12}, have been successfully applied to image processing (and related fields) for modelling and forecasting \citep{GRA13, GIU13}.
-In this work, we propose the use of Fully-Convolutional Networks (FCN) \citep{LON15, DAI16} as a very promising tool for PS detection.
-They are usually applied in image recognition and make use of different layers in order to get various image features (e.g. shapes, smoothness and borders).
+Some AI approaches, such as the multi-layer perceptron (MLP) \citep{JUE12} or convolutional neural networks (CNNs) \citep{SUA19b, KRI12}, have been successfully applied to image processing (and related fields) for modelling and forecasting \citep{GRA13, GIU13}.
+In this work we propose the use of fully convolutional networks (FCNs) \citep{LON15, DAI16} as a very promising tool for PS detection.
+They are usually applied in image recognition, and make use of different layers in order to get various image features (e.g. shapes, smoothness, and borders).
 Important features of the input images are generally obtained by pairing convolution and merging layers.
 After that, layers are applied to get the output (image or numerical).
-In this work we present an application of FCN to the detection of PS in realistic simulations, the Point Source Image Detection Network (\mbox{PoSeIDoN}) that can be summarised in the search of spheroids in a noisy background (i.e. the rest of the components in the microwave sky).
+In this work we present an application of FCNs to the detection of PSs in realistic simulations, the Point Source Image Detection Network (\mbox{PoSeIDoN}) that can be summarised in the search of compact sources in a noisy background (i.e. the rest of the components in the microwave sky).

 The outline of the paper is the following.
 Section \ref{sec:simulations} describes how the simulated maps are generated and Section \ref{sec:methodology} reviews our methodology.
-The results are presented in Section \ref{sec:results} and our conclusion are in Section \ref{sec:conclusions}.
+The results are presented in Section \ref{sec:results}, and our conclusions are in Section \ref{sec:conclusions}.